 The main restaurant is set in the gardens near the entrance in an open-sided building with high, thatched roof and is open for breakfast, lunch and dinner.
 Mauritian and international dishes are available, with a focus on fresh produce.
 We suggest trying one of their Mauritian curries, served with a selection of chutneys.
 At weekends there’s a Sunday brunch with a Mauritian-style buffet.

 A small, casual beachfront restaurant also opens for lunch (weather-dependent) set in the sand overlooking the ocean, serving seafood, salad and light snacks.
 Try the smoked marlin sandwich, a popular local snack.

 There is also a bar behind the main restaurant with a wide range of locally-sourced rum, as well as an indoor lounge with board games.

 The hotel welcomes children of any age, however there are no specific children’s facilities.
 As this is a boutique hotel with limited activities, we wouldn’t recommend it as particularly suitable for families.

 The hotel will be happy to help you arrange a variety of excursions, including sailing trips, hiking or a tour to the local market in Central Flacq.
-Chateau Labourdonnais, a restored Victorian mansion and the Pamplemouses Botanical Gardens are about half an hour’s drive away, while the capital, Port Louis, is about 50 minutes’ drive.
+Chateau de Labourdonnais, a restored Victorian mansion, and Pamplemousses Botanical Garden are about half an hour’s drive away, while the capital, Port Louis, is about 50 minutes’ drive.

 Tour ideas in Mauritius